 In addition to sharing Stewart’s story through compelling first person accounts, the museum is an epicenter for cultural heritage through Native art, storytelling, arts and crafts demonstrations, lectures, public programming, and educational activities.

-Interested in visiting outside business hours?
 The Stewart Indian School offers a free audio walking tour throughout the grounds.
 Referencing signs throughout the campus, visitors can use their personal cell phones to dial into the tour, which is comprised of Stewart alumni sharing stories about their personal experiences as students within buildings along the route.
 Comprised of 20 stops, the trail is 0.6 miles on paved surfaces that winds throughout the 63 buildings that still remain on these historic grounds.